A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Interventions

-\paragraph{Interventional Greedy Permutation (IGSP)} While GIES focuses its attention on perfect interventions, a first extension to general interventions is presented in \cite{yang2018characterizing}, with the \emph{Interventional Greedy Sparsest Permutations} (IGSP), an interventional variant of the GSP \cite{solus2021consistency}.
+While GIES focuses its attention on perfect interventions, a first extension to general interventions is presented in \cite{yang2018characterizing}, with the \emph{Interventional Greedy Sparsest Permutations} (IGSP), an interventional variant of the GSP \cite{solus2021consistency}.
 In this case, the \emph{greedy} approach consists in the optimization of a score function, coupled with a permutation-based strategy that guides the traversal of the $\mathcal{I}$-MECs space.

 Formally, let $\rho$ be a permutation of vertices of a causal graph $G$.
 The space on which such permutation lays is a polytope called \emph{permutahedron}.
 A possible representation of this mathematical object is indeed another graph, where each vertex corresponds to a permutation $\rho$ and each edge between two permutations encodes a transposition of the vertices.
-The goal of a permutation-base causal discovery algorithm is to find a permutation $\rho^*$, consistent with the topological order of the true causal graph $G^*$, that optimizes a given score function.
+The goal of a permutation-based causal discovery algorithm is to find a permutation $\rho^*$, consistent with the topological order of the true causal graph $G^*$, that optimizes a given score function.
 The search procedure traverses the permutahedron using a depth-first approach starting from an initial permutation $\rho$.
 For each permutation $\tau$ visited, if $G_\tau$ yields a better score than $G_\rho$ then $\rho$ is set to $\tau$.
 The traversal is restarted from the updated $\rho$, until no such $\tau$ is found.

 In order to leverage the advantages of the interventional data, IGSP limits the vertices transposition to the neighbors that are connected by $\mathcal{I}$-covered edges, restricting the search space to permutations that are coherent with the intervention targets.
 An other characteristic of this search strategy is given by the prioritization of $\mathcal{I}$-covered edges that are also $\mathcal{I}$-contradictory, given that they represent a transition of $\mathcal{I}$-MEC, which could lead to an improvement of the total score.